 TEACHING COMMITTEE – Chair: Jeanne Percival

 The purpose of the AIPEA Teaching Committee is to organize a session on teaching clay science at each International Clay Conference.
 The chair of the Teaching Committee coordinates with the chair of the upcoming International Clay Conference to assure that teaching clay science is included in the list of planned sessions, and serves as chair of the Teaching Clay Science session during the International Clay Conference.
 The committee members provide input on the structure of the session, suggestions for possible topics to highlight, and may identify individuals who have innovative teaching approaches to share.
 The chair of the 2017-2021 AIPEA Teaching Committee is Dr. Jeanne Percival.

-The AIPEA Hazardous Minerals Committee was establieshed in 2007 during the AIPEA Council Meeting in Aveiro (Portugal) The Committee is charged with acting as a source of information on clay minerals and clay-size minerals that are, or could be, hazardous for human and animal health.
+The AIPEA Hazardous Minerals Committee was established in 2007 during the AIPEA Council Meeting in Aveiro (Portugal) The Committee is charged with acting as a source of information on clay minerals and clay-size minerals that are, or could be, hazardous for human and animal health.
 It is focused on available data on biological interactions and on aspects relating to the mineralogical risk.
-The Chair of the Hazardous Minerals Committee is Dr. Saverio Fiore.